heroui-inc/heroui-cli/README.md

 Commands:
   init [options] [projectName]       Initializes a new project add [options] [targets...]
 1. Adds components to your project
-                                     2. Adds hero chat codebase to your project upgrade [options] [components...]
+                                     2. Adds HeroUI Chat codebase to your project upgrade [options] [components...]
 Upgrades project components to the latest versions remove [options] [components...]
 Removes components from the project list [options]                     Lists all components, showing status, descriptions, and versions